 Ambiguous genitalia, also referred to as intersex or disorders of sexual differentiation, is a rare condition where an infant’s sex organs have not clearly formed as either male or female.
-In these situations, the baby’s genitals may be underdeveloped, have the characteristics of both sexes or their external sex organs do not match their internal sex organs.
+In these situations, the baby’s genitals may be underdeveloped, or have the characteristics of both sexes.
+In other situations, their external sex organs do not match their internal sex organs.

 At conception, a baby’s gender is based on their sex chromosomes.
 The mother provides an X chromosome.
 The father provides either an X or Y chromosome to determine the baby’s gender.
 Between the mother and the father, the chromosome combination will create either a female embryo (XX) or a male embryo (XY).

 Interestingly, embryos start with two gonads and both the male and female embryos look the same at the beginning.
 The gonads evolve and either become testes or ovaries and the embryo will normally develop a male or female reproductive anatomy.
 In the case of ambiguous genitalia, the gonads do not evolve normally.

 Ambiguous genitalia is a disorder of anatomy development, and some treatments are available.

 Ambiguous genitalia may be identified prenatally but is typically identified after birth.
 The characteristics of the disorder will vary.
 The following chart shows common attributes of the disorder.

 Ambiguous genitalia is also evident when there is a mismatch between the external genital anatomy and the genetic gender (XX or XY) and/or internal sex organs.

 As an embryo develops, the sex organs (male or female) develop from the same tissue.
 The determining factor of normal sex organ development depends on the chromosome makeup and the presence of different hormones.

 When there is a disturbance in the development of a fetus’s sex organs due to the abnormal presence or absence of certain hormones, ambiguous genitalia conditions advance, causing erroneous development of male or female anatomy.